Despair-Games/poketernity/README.md

 - node: 20.13.1
 - npm: [how to install](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+- git: [how to install](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) (needed to retrieve the translations)

 #### Running Locally

-1. Clone the repo and in the root directory run `npm install`
+1. Clone the repo through git and in the root directory run `npm install` If the install process seems to hang at the post-install step, you likely just need to press `Enter` for it continue.
 <!--   - _if you run into any errors, reach out in the **#dev-corner** channel in discord_-->
-2. Run `npm run start:dev` to locally run the project in `localhost:8000`
+2. Run `npm run start:dev` to locally run the project in `localhost:8000` If you want to access the game from any device on your local network, you can run `npm run start:dev -- --host`

+#### Tests

+We are using [vitest](https://vitest.dev/) as a testing framework for the game.
+The full test suite can be run with the command `npm run test:silent`.
+Most PRs are expected to add tests for their new features or bug fixes to avoid future regression.
+A basic test file for a variety of cases can be created by running the `npm run test:create` command.

 #### Code-Style